Request Your Free

 - Reparation for the wrongful death of a family member.

 Negligence plays a huge part in determining how much you can receive.
 Work with an experienced legal team to understand how this works in Georgia, and work toward the best possible outcome.

 Georgia follows comparative negligence laws to determine financial awards and liability.
 This system accounts for the role all parties play in an accident.
 Based on your fault percentage, you may or may not pursue damages.
 For example, you must be found less than 50% at fault for an accident in Georgia to file a successful personal injury claim.
 Any lower percentage is simply taken from the total amount awarded; so if you are deemed 25% at fault and awarded $20,000, you would ultimately receive $15,000.

 Factors like obeying traffic laws, drug or alcohol influence, and wearing the right reflective gear will help the state determine negligence.
 The opposing party will work to demonstrate the highest fault percentage possible on your end.
-Without the expertise of a Macon, Georgia accident and injury attorney on your side, you may not be compensated for a bicycle collision.
+Without the expertise of Macon Bicycle Accidents Lawyers on your side, you may not be compensated for a bicycle collision.

 Work with an Experienced Personal Injury Attorney in Macon, GA

-Nelson & Smith’s knowledgeable injury lawyers in Macon have settled thousands of personal injury claims in our clients’ favor.
+Nelson & Smith’s knowledgeable Macon Bicycle Accidents Lawyers have settled thousands of personal injury claims in our clients’ favor.
 By thoroughly investigating your accident and consulting with our network of professionals in fields like medicine and law enforcement, we will identify the damages you are eligible for and work tirelessly to recover the most compensation possible.
 Contact us for a free evaluation, and get started on the road to reclamation today.